gespinal/single-script-k8s-cluster/README.md

 ### Certificate validation

-In order to get rid of the `certificate not trusted` issue for your ingress and test URLs, this artifact is using https://github.com/gespinal/ssl-wildcard-certificate-self-ca to generate and install a certiciate for the domain `example.com`.
+In order to get rid of the `certificate not trusted` error for your ingress and test URLs, this artifact is using https://github.com/gespinal/ssl-wildcard-certificate-self-ca to generate and install a wildcard certificate for the domain `*.example.com`.